-In honor of this weeks election day and today’s nail-biting results, I have decided to talk about Presidential elections in history.
-Now, before you ask- no you may not know who I voted for.
-That is my personal opinion and after reading some of the nasty comments on Twitter and Facebook, I rather keep it to myself.
-You just need to know that I did my research and my duty to vote for the presidential candidate that I felt best representative me and my thoughts.
-Actually, I went for the one that drinks coffee.
-I have my priorities.
-I don’t trust people who don’t drink lots of coffee every day.
+In honor of 2020 election day and the nail-biting results, I have decided to talk about presidential elections in history.
+Now, before you ask, you may not know who I voted for.
+After reading some nasty comments on Twitter and Facebook, I prefer to keep my opinions to myself.
+All you need to know is that I did my research and voted for the candidate most closely aligned with my beliefs and interests.

 “The danger of parties in the State, with particular reference to the founding of them on geographical discriminations…is seen in its greatest rankness, and is truly their worst enemy.’